 The Zoning Board of Appeals also approves Special Use Permits for uses that are permitted in the zoning code, subject to meeting certain conditions specified in the code.
 They are required for the construction of swimming pools (PDF) and tennis courts (PDF), for "visible" home occupations in a residence, and for a few other categories of uses.

 The Zoning Board of Appeals consists of five volunteer members and two alternate members, appointed by the Mayor, subject to the approval of the Board Trustees.
 Each member serves for five years, with one member's term expiring each year.
+The current Membership List is available online.

 Zoning Board meetings are generally held the second Wednesday of each month (except only one meeting will be held during July and August).